RY-2718/artemis/README.md

-# Goroutine Compressor
+# Artemis

-This project aims to provide a function that controls the amount of workers (goroutines) so that we can run workers in parallel with arbitrary rate.
+Artemis is a library which dynamically resize the amount of workers (goroutines) to run functions in parallel at your target rate.